Last Updated: 31 December 2025

 Selling and Sharing Information

-If, however, you visit our website open to non-applicants, such as our homepage, we might share your personal information collected during your visit to those parts of the website for cross-context behavioral advertising.
-Such information might include your IP address, cookie IDs, and timestamps.
+As part of the recruitment process, we do not “sell” or “share” personal information for “cross-context behavioral advertising,” as those terms are defined in the CCPA.
+If, however, you visit our website open to non-applicants, such as our homepage, we might sell or share your personal information collected during your visit to those parts of the website for cross-context behavioral advertising.
+Such information might include limited identifiers and internet activity, which we may provide to social media platforms and advertising partners for our marketing and advertising purposes.
 To learn about how to opt out of that sharing, please read our Privacy Policy.
 There, you will also find information about how Checkr treats Global Privacy Control (GPC) signals and how to enable them from your browser.

-6.2 What Rights You Might Have in Alberta and British Columbia
+7.2 What Rights You Might Have in Alberta and British Columbia

 If you live in Alberta or British Columbia, the Alberta Personal Information Protection Act and British Columbia Personal Information Protection Act can provide the following rights, subject to some exceptions: